This post mainly focuses on interview questions asked in the data science interview.

 3. What is normal distribution?

-It is among one of those questions, where people usually get confused.
+One of the most confusing questions!
 Normal distribution and Gaussian distribution are different names of the same distribution.
-It’s a probability density curve where observations are clustered around the central peak.
+Normal Distribution is a probability density curve where observations are clustered around the central peak.

 What is so special in normal distribution?

 Usually, most of the methods for machine learning take assumptions that data distribution is Gaussian.
-Because in real life, mostly all kinds of data distribution is “Normal Distribution”
+Because in real life, mostly all kinds of data distribution are “Normal Distribution”

 For more details about Normal distribution, check the following link: https://statisticsbyjim.com/basics/normal-distribution/